Monday, 9 July 2007

 The movement was actually started by hunters wanting to increase the number of furred and feathered targets for their guns, but had been taken up enthusiastically as a conservation project by the French population, and was now a source of pride.

-Nègrepelisse was a fairly large village that was suffering by being bypassed by the highway.
-The old main street and graceful square had many closed shops, while there was a strip of new shops on the highway.
+Nègrepelisse was a fairly large village that was suffering after being bypassed by the highway.
+The old main street and graceful square had many closed shops, while there was a strip of new shops along the highway.

 We had lunch on a seat in the square.
 Although there was a camping ground in the village, we decided to go the extra seven kilometres to Albias, as it was only 1 o’clock and rather cool and cloudy.
 It even rained a bit before we set off.